sil-dictionary-lexical-services/Opl_DeOpl/README.md

 It is much easier to manipulate SFM fields if the whole record is on one line.

+An example SFM file, *sample.sfm* and its opl'ed version *sample.opl* are included.

 ## Stub
 The /Stub directory contains a template for a script that Opl's and DeOpl's a file